-We conducted our audit in accordance with the Law on Auditing and auditing regulation effective in the Republic of Serbia.
-Our responsibilities under this regulation are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
+We conducted our audit in accordance with the Law on Auditing in the Republic of Serbia.
+Our responsibilities under this law are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.